topasmc/topas-docs/parameters/geometry/specialized.rst

 Propeller
 ~~~~~~~~~

-A propeller is a component widely used to modulate range of Bragg peaks.
-TOPAS currently supports a symmetrical propeller, i.e., each blade is in same shape but in different placements.
-Users can specify number of blades with a spanning angle, thickness and materials of each layer.
+A propeller is a component widely used to modulate the range of Bragg peaks.
+TOPAS currently supports a symmetrical propeller, i.e., each blade has the same shape but in different placements.
+Users can specify the number of blades with a spanning angle, thickness and materials of each layer.
 Here is an example of a single-layer propeller having 4 blades.

 .. image:: Propeller_1.png